BlvckBytes/GPEEE/README-X.md

 ### bool

-Interpret the input variable as a boolean by making use of the environments value interpreter.
+Interpret the input value as a boolean by making use of the environments value interpreter.

 | Argument | Description                     |
 |----------|---------------------------------|
 | input    | Value to interpret as a boolean |

 ```
-bool(input?: Object): boolean
+bool(input?: Object): Boolean
 ```

 <!-- #include src/test/java/me/blvckbytes/gpeee/std/BoolFunctionTests.java -->